s13rw81/equestrian-club-management-system/api_specs/horses_buy_sell_rent_api.md

 - The differences between a `user` and a `club` are the following:
     1. firstly, the`user_role` of an `user` is set to `USER`, for a club it's `CLUB`.
     2. Secondly, a `club` has a `club` entity associated with it.
-The corresponding `club` entity can be found from the `clubs` collection.
+The corresponding `club` entity can be found from the `club` collection.

 #### Request Body